csparks113/Morse-Code-App/docs/refactor-notes.md

 1. Observe the new spacing/color guard over the next few session updates and expand it beyond `components/session` once the signal stays clean.
 2. Monitor guard coverage across dev/practice and plan the next expansion (settings/home) once the signal stays clean.

+### Hygiene & Guardrails
+1. Extend docs with session UI conventions and outputs service architecture notes so new contributors follow the same patterns.
+2. Prepare an Expo smoke-test checklist (send, receive, summary) to run after major changes and link it in this doc.
+3. Add simple mocks/tests around the outputs service to protect against regressions during future rewrites.
+4. Integrate `npm run check:session-controls` into CI so the spacing guard runs automatically (not just locally).

 ### Output Touchpoint Inventory (Current)
 1. Surface torch availability and instrumentation feedback in the UI (fallback messaging + metrics).
 2. Document the offset-tuning workflow and expose the knobs inside the developer console.